 On Team Byrdie, "berry" lipstick, although a standby, is not the fall lip color we're most pumped about this year.
 We're more intrigued by metallic coppers, cool browns, deep purples, hunter greens, and pumpkin oranges.
 Sound intriguing?
 Keep scrolling to shop 15 fall lip colors you probably don't already own.

 As Byrdie's senior editor, Hallie, wrote in a review of Flesh's lipsticks, "The finishes were soft and expensive-feeling, the color payoff was great, and the coverage was immaculate."
 This just-launched mahogany shade is 100% our fall 2018 vibe.

-"Orange but not an obnoxious orange" is how Byrdie assistant editor Erin describes this 100% natural lipstick from Australian brand Crop, a new Byrdie obsession.
+"Orange but not an obnoxious orange" is how we describe this 100% natural lipstick from Australian brand Crop, a new Byrdie obsession.
 The feel is creamy, but the finish is matte, and the rusty burnt-orange shade is perfect for fall.

-We've been loving the throwback glossy lip look all summer and see it going nowhere this fall.
-Milani's formula in the mauve shade Crush is long-lasting, non-sticky, and looks cool whether you wear it alone or layer it over a darker hue.
+We've been loving the throwback glossy lip look all summer and don't see it going anywhere this fall.
+Milani's formula in the mauve shade "Crush" is long-lasting, non-sticky, and looks cool whether you wear it alone or layer it over a darker hue.